Skip to main content

 Crowdstrike workflow step 6.5

-6.6 In the Device Query dialog, configure fields specific to your environment to select. the devices where teh SQL Server Database Sensor should run.
-At a minimum, the following are recommended:
+1.6 In the Device Query dialog, configure fields specific to your environment to select the devices where the SQL Server Database Sensor should run.
+At a minimum, the following fields are recommended:

 • Device status: all